William R. Roberts: Death and burial

 Roberts' term as Envoy to Chile had been cut short when he suffered a paralytic stroke in May 1888.
 Roberts returned to a New York City hospital for medical care, but was never able to recover his health and died nine years later on 9 August 1897.
+He died at Bellevue Hospital.
 He was buried in Calvary Cemetery, Woodside, New York.
+His body was later disinterred, and the cemetery's records do not indicate to where it was subsequently moved.
 He was survived by a wife and son, but whom he had been separated from before his stroke.